mozilla-releng/TCW-history/plan_diag.rst

 .. |apply_all_patches_and_reboot| replace:: Apply all needed firmware
                 and software updates.
 Since this includes a kernel update in many cases, a reboot is required.
-.. |failover_to_innodb| replace:: Point the r/w VIP at the InnoDB r/w
+.. |failover_to_innodb| replace:: Two steps: 1) remove MyISAM db's from
-                node.
+                being replication targets (effectively a backup in case of rollback).
+2) Point the r/w VIP at the InnoDB r/w node.
 .. |cutover_ro_instance| replace:: Point the r/o VIP at the InnoDB r/o
                 node.